Food Styling: Sweet Photoshoot - Oatmeal w/ Chocolate Chips Cookies

 1. Choose a Topic

-Anyone who follows me on Instagram (@iperher) knows how much I love desserts, especially cupcakes.
+Anyone who follows me on Instagram (@ilkapereastudio) knows how much I love desserts, especially cupcakes.
 Which topic do you like the most?
 Pasta, seafood, salads, cocktails, grilled food… So firstly, choose the topic you are most enthusiastic about.
 Secondly, pick the object for your photograph.

 2. Choose a dark environment